 Processing your experience is mostly personal.
 Keeping silence for a time is one way to do this.
 Be with your experience, your feelings (especially how you feel in your body), and your thoughts.
 It may be hard to express your reaction or experience in words so process things internally and symbolically.
 If you can, you may want to draw or write in a journal.

-Please note: Our labyrinth is a canvas labyrinth which is laid down in the Parish Hall during Holy Week.
+We also have a canvas indoor labyrinth which is usually laid down in the Parish Hall during Holy Week.
 If you want to walk the labyrinth, please check our on-line calendar to see if it is available.
 Likewise, if you or a group would like to use the labyrinth or you would like a labyrinth presentation or workshop, please ask and we’ll do all we can to accommodate you.